codedx/doc-md/README.md

 });
 ```

-Before running grunt the first time, you need to run `npm install` from the doc-md directory, to grab the necessary node dependencies.
+Before running grunt the first time, you need to run `npm install` from the Doc MD directory, to grab the necessary node dependencies.

-Then you can simply define a grunt task that calls the doc-md plugin.
+Then you can simply define a grunt task that calls the Doc MD plugin.
 For example:

 `grunt.registerTask('default', ['doc_md']);`

 Run
 ---

-To run doc-md, run `grunt ${task}`, where ${task} is the name of the task specified above, from the command line.
+To run Doc MD `grunt ${task}`, where ${task} is the name of the task specified above, from the command line.
 If you've set up and configured everything correctly, your output should appear in the directory specified in the `output` option.

 Markdown Structure
 ------------------